HouseRulesDLP/OSE/characters/Backgrounds.md

 - **Trappings:** Club, Begging Bowl, 1d6sp, a contact in the local "beggar's guild".

 ### Wizard's Apprentice
 You spent time learning the greater mysteries of magic.
+You can detect magic as an [Arcanist](character_classes/Arcanist.md).
+You are literate.
 - **Trappings:** Dagger, Book (magic lore), 2d6sp

 ### Woodcutter